camaraproject/Commonalities/documentation/API-design-guidelines.md

 #### Correlation Management
 To manage correlation between the subscription management and the event notification (as these are 2 distinct operations):
-- use `eventSubscriptionId` attribute (in `data` structure in the body) - this identifier is provided in event subscription and could be valued in each event notification.
+- use `subscriptionId` attribute (in `data` structure in the body) - this identifier is provided in event subscription and could be valued in each event notification.

 Note: There is no normative enforcement to use any of these patterns and they could be used on agreement between API consumer & provider.